Serving Art Educators

-Contour - Viewfinder - One arrangement of flowers per table - Drawing Pencils - Paper - Grid - Large piece of Watercolor Paper - Set of Watercolor Paints - Sable Brushes - Georgia O'Keeffe reproductions (See below)
+Contour - Viewfinder - One arrangement of flowers per table - Drawing Pencils - Paper - Grid - Large piece of Watercolor Paper - Set of Watercolor Paint - Sable Brushes - Georgia O'Keeffe reproductions (See below)

 Georgia O'Keeffe - This star-studded movie is about the artist's life.
 Celebrated photographer and art impresario Alfred Steiglitz is shocked to learn that the extraordinary drawings he has recently discovered were rendered by a woman.
 Deciding to display the work of then-unknown artist Georgia O’Keeffe in his gallery without her knowledge, the fiercely private artist orders him to remove the collection.